krzysztofzablocki/Sourcery/README.md

 - source - Path to a source swift files.
 - templates - Path to templates.
 File or Directory.
 - output - Path to output.
 File or Directory.
 - args - Additional arguments to pass to templates.
 Each argument can have explicit value or will have implicit `true` value.
 Arguments should be separated with `,` without spaces.
+Arguments are accessible in templates via `argument.name`

 Options: